Lost Lake

 Hennepin County, MinnesotaHypereutrophic

-Lost Lake grades an F: water clarity, phosphorus, and chlorophyll-a all rate poorly, placing it among the most stressed lakes monitored in Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Lost Lake grades an F: every scored parameter (clarity and phosphorus) rates poorly, placing it among the most stressed lakes monitored in Minnesota. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 Lost Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
 The state fisheries records do not list documented species for Lost Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 No formal public access is documented at Lost Lake — most use is by shoreline residents and their guests.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.